Exact logic

 Ignition / Practice Ignition Case Studies

-Here’s what most firm owners don’t realize: the engagement letter isn’t just a compliance document.
-It’s the transaction that converts a prospect into a paying client.
+Here’s what most firm owners don’t realize: the engagement letter does more than satisfy compliance requirements.
+It is the transaction that converts a prospect into a paying client.
 Every day between “yes, I’d like to work with you” and “here’s my signed engagement letter” is a day where that prospect can change their mind, find another firm, or simply get distracted by other priorities and ghost you.

-I’ve tracked this across dozens of firms.
-The correlation between proposal speed and close rate is striking.
+The correlation between proposal speed and close rate is consistent.
 Firms that send engagement letters within 24 hours of the initial consultation close at 85-90%.
 Firms that take more than a week drop to 60-65%.
 At two weeks, it’s below 50%.

 The reason is simple.
 A prospective client who just had a good consultation is emotionally ready to commit.
 They’ve identified their problem, they’ve met you, they trust you.
 That’s the moment to capture the commitment.
 Two weeks later, the urgency has faded, they’ve talked to their spouse who mentioned a friend’s accountant, and the emotional momentum is gone.